tomatminceddata/FabricMonitoring/README.md

 ### FabricMonitoring_TenantSettings_RefreshSemanticModel
 This notebook is refreshing the semantic when executed.
 Refreshing of a semantic models is necessary even if the model is using the direct lake connection mode.
 Because of the direct lake connection mode can be considered a meta data operation. the execution takes only seconds.
 ## The dataflow - FabricMonitoring_TenanSettings_Settings
-This dataflow reads the data from the Excel file (located in a SharePoint folder) into the the delta table “fabricmonitoring_tenantsettings_settings_silver”
+This dataflow reads the data from the Excel file (located in a SharePoint folder) into the delta table “fabricmonitoring_tenantsettings_settings_silver”

-At the moment this table can be considered the dimension table that represent the settings.
+Currently, this table can be considered the dimension table that represents the settings.

 You will find the JSON of this dataflow in the folder “dataflows” of this repo.
+Next to the JSON file, this folder also contains a Power Query Template file; this makes the rebuilding of the solution way more simple.
+Future dataflows will only be provided as a template file.

+Be aware that template files can only be imported using dataflows gen 2.
+This article provides more information about template files: https://learn.microsoft.com/en-us/power-query/power-query-template
 ## The semantic model
 Currently I have no idea how to make it simple to share the metadata of a semantic model, probably I will start using Tabular Editor c# scripts in a couple of weeks.
 For now some screenshots and some code blocks have to be sufficient.
 ### The relationships of the model